Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Conclusions

 \section{Conclusions}

-In the present study we perform laboratory experiments in convection over a wavy heated bottom wall.
-An interaction of the large-scale circulation with the wavy heated bottom wall strongly affects the spatial structure of the mean temperature field in the flow core.
-In particular, we have found that there are many locations with stably stratified regions in the flow core of the large-scale circulation, and the large-scale standing internal gravity waves are excited in these regions.
+In the present study we perform laboratory experiments in convection over a wavy heated bottom surface.
+An interaction of the large-scale circulation with the wavy heated bottom surface strongly affects the spatial structure of the mean temperature field and generation of the large-scale standing internal gravity waves in the flow core.
+In particular, we have found that there are many locations with stably stratified regions in the flow core of the large-scale circulation, and the large-scale standing internal gravity waves are observed in these regions.
+The wavelength and the period of these waves are much larger than the turbulent spatial and time scales.
 The spectrum of these waves contains several localized maxima, that is an indication of existence of the waveguide resonators for the internal gravity waves.

-The theoretical predictions are in an agreement with the obtained experimental results.
-On the other hand, in the experiments with a smooth plane bottom wall but the same imposed mean temperature differences between bottom and upper walls, there are much less locations with a stably stratified turbulence and the internal gravity waves are not detected.
-The turbulence in the region with stably stratified flows in the experiments with the wavy bottom wall is inhomogeneous, e.g., there is a minimum in the vertical profiles of the rms velocities in the center part of the chamber, where the intensity of the velocity fluctuations are partially depleted by the production of the temperature fluctuations.
-On the other hand, in the experiments with the smooth plane bottom wall, the vertical distribution of the rms velocities is nearly homogeneous.
+In the experiments with a smooth plane bottom surface at the same temperature difference between bottom and upper surfaces, there are less locations with a stably stratified turbulence.
+However, the large-scale standing internal gravity waves are detected in both experiments with the wavy and smooth plane bottom surfaces.

+The turbulence in the region with stably stratified flows in the experiments with the wavy bottom surface is inhomogeneous, e.g., there is a minimum in the vertical profiles of the rms velocities in the center part of the chamber, where the intensity of the velocity fluctuations are partially depleted by the production of the temperature fluctuations.
+On the other hand, in the experiments with the smooth plane bottom surface, the vertical distribution of the rms velocities is nearly homogeneous.